Dharmzeey/ABUADFarm/README.md

 I designed this web Application on the foundation of a Manufacturing Company.
+## About the company
+- The Idea is as a result of where I was posted to do my IT, so the organization is a Farm and also a manufacturing company, they make different products from their farm produce.
+- They have different units and they produce different products at each units I then decided to build something channeling my focus to the mode of operation

 It is a Django Project, which I also used djangorestframework for some serialization.
 I used vanilla Js and Tailwind CSS(django-tailwind) Django-Allauth was used for the authentication